Fast confidence bounds for the false discovery proportion over a path of hypotheses: Notation and reference family methodology

+The intuition of the concept of reference families is the following.
+The \(R_k\)'s are subsets, or regions, of hypotheses, and the associated \(\zeta_k\)'s are over-estimators of \(V(R_k)\).
+That is, building a reference family amounts to building a collection of regions, that can be much smaller than all possible subsets of hypotheses (note that \(\left|\mathcal P(\mathbb{N}_m^*)\right|=2^m\) is likely to be very large), for which we have a confidence upper bound.
+This bound, holding only on the \(R_k\)'s in the first place, will then be extended to a simultaneous confidence bound over all subsets \(S\) (in the sense of Equation \eqref{eq_confidence_formal}) by an interpolation scheme explained below.

-As said in the Introduction, many constructions, ultimately theoretically equivalent but differing by the practical steps involved, exist, and in this paper we focus on the meta-construction of \citet{MR4124323} based on reference families.
-A reference family is a family \(\mathfrak{R}=\mathfrak{R}(X,\alpha)=(R_k,\zeta_k)_{k\in \mathcal K}\) with \(|\mathcal K|\leq 2^m\), \(R_k\subseteq\mathbb{N}_m^*\), \(\zeta_k\in\left\{0,\dotsc,|R_k|\right\}\) where everything (that is, \(\mathcal K\) and all the \(R_k\) and \(\zeta_k\)) depends on \((X,\alpha)\) but the dependency is not explicitly written.
-The \(R_k\) are all distinct.
-We also define the following error criterion for a reference family, named Joint Error Rate (JER): In the following, we are only interested in reference families that control the JER at level \(\alpha\): Note that Equation \eqref{eq_jer_control} is really similar to Equation \eqref{eq_confidence_formal} except that the uniform guarantee, instead of being over all \(S\subseteq \mathbb{N}_m^*\), is only over all the \(R_k\subseteq \mathbb{N}_m^*, k\in\mathcal K\), with \(\mathcal K\) having cardinality potentially much smaller than \(2^m\).
-A global confidence bound is then derived from a JER-controlling reference family by interpolation.
-Let What says the JER control is that \(\mathcal{H}_0\in\mathcal A(\mathfrak{R})\).
-We leverage this information with the following confidence bound construction: which optimally uses the information provided by the JER control of the reference family, as proven by Proposition 2.1 of \citet{MR4124323}.
-Because of the \(\max_{A\in\mathcal A(\mathfrak{R})}\), the computation of \(V^*_{\mathfrak{R}}(S)\) is generally intractable (see Proposition 2.2 of \citet{MR4124323}), but for specific structures of reference families, a polynomial computation can be derived.
-This is the topic of \citet{MR4178188} and of next section.
+The statistical guarantee over the \(\zeta_k\)'s, as over-estimators of \(V(R_k)\), is written in terms of the following error criterion for a reference family, named Joint Error Rate (JER): We say that the reference family \(\mathfrak{R}\) controls the JER if the following is true: Note that Equation \eqref{eq_jer_control} is, as foretold, really similar to Equation \eqref{eq_confidence_formal} except that the uniform guarantee, instead of being over all \(S\subseteq \mathbb{N}_m^*\), is only over all the \(R_k\subseteq \mathbb{N}_m^*, k\in\mathcal K\), with \(\mathcal K\) having cardinality potentially much smaller than \(2^m\).
+A ``global'' confidence bound is then derived from the JER-controlling reference family with the following two steps.
+First let The JER control says that, with high probability, \(\mathcal{H}_0\in\mathcal A(\mathfrak{R})\).
+We then leverage this information by interpolation, with the following construction: By Proposition 2.1 of \citet{MR4124323}, the JER control of the family in Equation \eqref{eq_jer_control} implies that \(V^*_{\mathfrak{R}}\) is indeed a confidence bound as required by Equation \eqref{eq_confidence_formal}.
+The same Proposition also establishes that \(V^*_{\mathfrak{R}}\) optimally uses the information provided by the JER control of the reference family.

+Note that, because of the \(\max_{A\in\mathcal A(\mathfrak{R})}\), the computation of \(V^*_{\mathfrak{R}}(S)\) is generally intractable (see Proposition 2.2 of \citet{MR4124323}), but for specific structures of reference families, a polynomial computation can be derived.
+This is the topic of \citet{MR4178188} and of the remainder of this paper.